mk-fg/pulseaudio-mixer-cli/README.rst

 - To set volume for very transient sounds (e.g. notification "blips") that are too quick to disappear or adjust them in any way, there are two options:

-  - If module-stream-restore is loaded (usually is by default), use "x" key to adjust all volumes that are stored there.
+  - If module-stream-restore is loaded (should be by default), use "x" key to adjust all volumes that are stored there.

   - ``--dump-stream-parameters`` option and volume setting through config file can be used (see "Config file" section above for details).

-- Clients/apps that change their volume can be forced to have fixed volume level or min/max thresholds by using "volume-..." settings and "reapply: true" (to enforce these on every volume-change event).

-- ``/etc/pulse/daemon.conf`` has important "flat-volumes" option that controls whether to use same scale for all volume bars ("yes") or apply them on top of each other ("no"), which usually has distro-specific default value.

-  That option is the reason why sink volume might be increased automatically when adjusting level for specific stream/app.

 - Stream id under which pulseaudio module-stream-restore saves volume can be easily controlled by using e.g. ``env PULSE_PROP_media.role=music mpv ...``,